 Volunteer In the Collection

 If you are interested in what happens to the fossils once they are brought back to the lab, or just prefer to work indoors, you can volunteer in the vertebrate paleontology collection at Dickinson Hall.
+Starting in 2020, volunteers can alternatively work at our new warehouse in NW Gainesville, off of US 441.
 Volunteers prepare specimens out of plaster jackets, screen wash, glue bone fragments back together, pick microfossils, or help with the cataloging process.
+All volunteers, new or returning, must follow the University of Florida’s Return to Campus Covid protocols.

 Because of the time invested in training our volunteers for work in the collection, we only accept individuals who can work at least three hours per week and who can work for a minimum of six weeks (ideally longer).